 Changes in laboratory biochemistries

-Dolutegravir has been associated with an increase in serum creatinine occuring in the first week of treatment when administered with other antiretroviral medicinal products.
+Dolutegravir has been associated with an increase in serum creatinine occurring in the first week of treatment when administered with other antiretroviral medicinal products.
 Increases in serum creatinine occurred within the first four weeks of treatment with dolutegravir plus lamivudine and remained stable through 48 weeks.
 These changes are linked to the inhibiting effect of dolutegravir on renal tubular transporters of creatinine.
 The changes are not considered to be clinically relevant and do not reflect a change in glomerular filtration rate.

 Co-infection with Hepatitis B or C